 - News + Events

 In 2010-11, AAGS earned the Arizona State University Hall of Fame Outstanding Graduate Student Organization award, so your fellow graduate student leaders are among the best on campus.
 These dedicated leaders and volunteers provide a number of activities on your behalf and serve as a forum where your concerns as a graduate student can be heard.
-The group acts as a direct link with the school’s faculty, administration, the Graduate College, other ASU graduate students and our undergraduate majors, to facilitate better informed decisions regarding student life.
+The group acts as a direct link with the school’s faculty, administration, ASU Graduate Education, other ASU graduate students and our undergraduate majors, to facilitate better informed decisions regarding student life.

 With a structure mirroring the faculty graduate committee, AAGS is registered with ASU’s Student Clubs and Organizations.
 The club’s advisor is Georgianna Miller, the academic success specialist for the school’s graduate programs.